 - Details of a major conference on the 29th June 2018 that will be streamed and available to interested colleagues across the sector

 - New appointments, including a research Chair to lead HEFi and a new round of Birmingham (Education Innovation) Fellows.

-The next phase of the Big Conversation launched on the 23rd October.
-Following on from the U21 work on teaching excellence in a contemporary research-intensive university, the topic for discussion is ‘Research-Intensive Learning’, so visit the blog to have your say.
+The next phase of the Big Conversation launched on the 18th January.
+The topic for discussion is ‘Inclusive Education’, so visit the blog to have your say.